-The 2025 Tohoku Rakuten Eagles, under the leadership of manager Hajime Miki, finished with a record of 67 wins, 74 losses, and 2 ties, a winning percentage of .475, and fourth place in Pacific League.
-While finishing fourth for the fourth consecutive year was disappointing, it could also be said that the year was filled with many positive developments, with many young players emerging with promise for next season.
-This time, we look back on the 2025 season for the Tohoku Rakuten Eagles fielder.
+Under manager Hajime Miki, the Tohoku Rakuten Golden Rakuten Eagles started their 2025 season with a record of 67 wins, 74 losses, and 2 ties, a winning percentage of .475, and finished in 4th place in Pacific League.
+While it was a disappointing result, marking their fourth consecutive 4th place finish, many young players emerged, and it can be said that it was a year with many takeaways for the next season.
+This time, we will look back at the 2025 season for the Tohoku Rakuten Eagles fielder position players.

 Looking back at this season, the team's batting average of .244 and RBI were fourth in the league, almost on par with last year, but what is particularly noteworthy is the number of stolen base.
 The team recorded 110 stolen base bases, the most in the league.
 Looking at the breakdown, we can see that it was not one specific player who stolen base bases, but rather multiple players who consistently succeeded in stolen base bases, with Hiroto Kobukata Daisuke Nakashima 28, Ryosuke Tatsumi having 22, and Tatsumi Ryosuke having 20.
 In this way, their bold attacking style, making use of their speed to aim for the next base, was impressive.